In this article, we will focus on two basic questions:

 He [Jesus Christ] refuses to give them any other sign than he has already given them, but that of the prophet Jonas.
 Note, Though Christ is always ready to hear and answer holy desires and prayers, yet he will not gratify corrupt lusts and humours [sic].
 Those who ask amiss, ask, and have not.
 Signs were granted to those who desired them for the confirmation of their faith, as to Abraham and Gideon; but were denied to those who demanded them for the excuse of their unbelief.

-In Matthew 16:4, after Jesus Christ had been asked by the Pharisees and Sadducees for a miraculous sign, He says, “A wicked and adulterous generation seeks after a sign, and no sign shall be given to it except the sign of the prophet Jonah.”
+In Matthew 16:4, after again being asked by the Pharisees and Sadducees for a miraculous sign, Jesus Christ says, “A wicked and adulterous generation seeks after a sign, and no sign shall be given to it except the sign of the prophet Jonah.”
 [Luke 11:29b has similar wording.]

 Henry states with regard to Matthew 16:4,